 In Section \ref{sec:5}, we first recall the definition of semiprimitive GP-graphs and give some infinite families of these graphs.
-Then, in Subsection \ref{sec:6.1} we explicitly give the spectrum of semiprimitive GP-graphs (see Theorem \ref{semiprimitive}).
-They have 3 different eigenvalues; hence, in the connected case, they are strongly regular graphs (and hence distance regular graphs).
+Then, in Subsection \ref{sec:6.1} we explicitly give the spectrum of semiprimitive GP-graphs by using Gauss periods (see Theorem \ref{semiprimitive}).
+Previously, in \cite{BWX}, Brouwer, Wilson and Xiang computed the spectra of a more general family defined in terms of semiprimitive pairs by using Gauss sums.
+Semiprimitive GP-graphs have three different eigenvalues; hence, in the connected case, they are strongly regular graphs (and hence distance regular graphs).
 In Subsection \ref{sec:6.2} we give the parameters of the semiprimitive GP-graphs as strongly regular graphs, as distance regular graphs and as pseudo-Latin square graphs (see Theorem \ref{srg}).

 In Section \ref{sec:6} we study some families of Ramanujan GP-graphs.
 First, we characterize all semiprimitive GP-graphs which are Ramanujan.
 In Theorem~\ref{rama car}, another main result in the paper, we prove that if $\G(k,q)$ is semiprimitive, then it is Ramanujan if and only if $k=2,3,4,5$ and $q=p^m$ satisfy certain easy arithmetic conditions.
-In particular, we obtain 8 infinite families of semiprimitive (hence integral) Ramanujan GP-graphs $\{\G(k,p^{2t})\}_{t\in\N}$, out of which 5 are valid for infinite different primes $p$.
+In particular, we obtain eight infinite families of semiprimitive (hence integral) Ramanujan GP-graphs $\{\G(k,p^{2t})\}_{t\in\N}$, out of which five are valid for infinite different primes $p$.
 Finally, we show that all integral GP-graphs $\G(k,q)$ with $1\le k\le 4$ which are non-semiprimitive are Ramanujan.